-Students interested in pursuing M.S. or Ph.D. degrees with a focus on GIS, transportation, and/or urban topics are encouraged to contact me and discuss their interests.
-Opportunities remain for students wishing to enter one of our graduate programs beginning this Fall, 2014.
+Students interested in pursuing M.S. or Ph.D. degrees with a focus on transportation, GIS, commuting, disasters, and/or related topics encouraged to contact me and discuss their interests.
+There are opportunities for students wishing to enter one of our graduate programs beginning Spring or Fall 2019.

 With co-PI Michael Duncan from FSU’s Department of Urban and Regional Planning, I have been awarded a grant from FSU’s University Transportation Center (ASAP) to examine accessibility issues in the context of aging populations.
 Among our activities, we will be developing GIS-based models of multi-modal accessibility.

 I will also be collaborating on two other ASAP-funded projects with Eren Ozguven and Lisa Spainhour (College of Engineering) looking at disaster relief issues and roundabout safety dynamics, respectively.

 Here is a press release featuring my colleague (and former M.S. student) Dr. Michael Widener of the University of Cincinnati discussing some of our recent work integrating transportation data with food accessibility measures.

 With the program now posted, here is a link to a new paper which will be presented at the Transportation Research Board (TRB) Annual Meeting (Washington, DC) in January of 2013.
 This multi-authored paper led by Dr. Michael Widener (University of Cincinnati) describes a new approach to measuring people’s accessibility to healthy food options in urban environments, controlling for selected activity constraints.